MarkCLewis/SwiftVis2/README.md

 ## Updates

 - 6/21/2020: Pushed an update to use JavaFX for Java 11.
 If you had built previously, you might need to manually delete fxrenderer/target for this to compile and run nicely.
 Doing a 'clean' in sbt doesn't remove some files that need to be updated.
+Unfortunately, this does break the Spark tests, even after updating to Spark 3.0.0, which is supposed to work with Java 11.
+We'll have to look into this more, but the spark extentions probably aren't safe to use right now.
+More testing is needed with manual pulling of the data.

 ## Installation